bvssvni/blender-rpg/README.md

     import bge

-    cont = bge.logic.getCurrentController()
+    def main(cont)
         own = cont.owner

         # Behave like an AND gate.
         positive = False
         for sens in cont.sensors:
             positive = positive and sens.positive

         # Copy position to actuator owners.
         if sens.positive:
             for act in cont.actuators:
                 act.owner.worldPosition = own.worldPosition

 On Mac, start Blender from the Terminal to get the output from "print" statements.